CNDT – Critical Needs Dyslexia Therapy Forgivable Loan

 Critical Needs Dyslexia Therapy Teacher Forgivable Loan (CNDT) are available to students seeking a first master’s degree in Dyslexia Therapy in an approved program of study based on the Orton-Gillingham teaching approach.
 Students must be seeking a Class “AA” Mississippi educator license with a 203 (Dyslexia Therapy) designation.
 Loans will be made to cover the full cost of tuition, materials and required fees.
 Loans will be forgiven for recipients who serve as dyslexia therapists in public or charter schools/districts in Mississippi for one year for every year of funding received.
 Loan recipients who choose not to fulfill the service obligation will be required to repay the loan in full with interest.

 Rules and Regulations:

 Application dates: October 1 – March 31

 Document deadline: April 30, except the Letter of Acceptance, which may be submitted through June 30

 NOTE: A maximum of twenty awards per cohort (two cohorts) will be made each aid year.
 Awards are made to students with COMPLETE applications on a first-come, first-served basis, as funding is available.
 However, priority is given to eligible renewal applicants.
 Applications are considered to be complete only after all supporting documents have been received.
-Applicants that are not awarded CNDT will be automatically considered for the Graduate Teacher Forgivable Loan (GTS).

 - Be fully admitted as a regular student in an approved Dyslexia Therapy program based on the Orton-Gillingham teaching approach leading to a first master’s degree and a Class “AA” Mississippi educator license.
 Currently, the approved program of study is offered at Mississippi College, the University of Southern Mississippi, and William Carey University.